menus12/ML-Learn-2024/README.md

 | 5   | 36.7      | 420   | 1    | 100   | 26.0          | 10.7     |
 | ... | ...       | ...   | ...  | ...   | ...           | ...      |

-The output of the regression analysis is appied to the individual data points.
-Each row is an observation aka datapoint.
-The time_diff is the dependant variable, whereas the words, pics, and score columns are the independent variables.
-The time_diff_hat contains the predicted values based on the regression model and the residual column shows the difference between the actual values and the predicted values.
-As seen in the first row, the actual 'time_diff' is 28.1, and the predicted 'time_diff_hat' is 27.8.
-The difference between these two values, which is the residual, is 0.246.
-This means that the model, for this observation/row, shows the (overpredicted) time difference by 0.246 units.
+Given the output of the regression analysis is appied to the individual data points, we can notice residuals have significant spread which can raise a significant concern in practical application of this model.

 #### Correlation matrix